Contacts & Search

 Method 2: Search by Last Name

-Find potential duplicates with same last name
+Find potential duplicates that share the same last name.

 - Go to Contacts page